ShengaoYi/pgRouting_tutorial/Workbook.md

     y2 = ST_Y(en.the_geom)
 FROM nyc_road_direction_speed_vertices_pgr sn, nyc_road_direction_speed_vertices_pgr en
 WHERE n.source = sn.id
-AND n.target = en.id; --Specify that the update should be performed only where the source column in the nyc_road_direction_speed table matches the id column in the sn table, and the target column in the nyc_road_direction_speed table matches the id column in the en table.
-This ensures that the correct spatial data is associated with the corresponding road segments in the nyc_road_direction_speed table.
+AND n.target = en.id;
+--Specify that the update should be performed only where the source column in the nyc_road_direction_speed --table matches the id column in the sn table, and the target column in the nyc_road_direction_speed table --matches the id column in the en table.
+This ensures that the correct spatial data is associated with --the corresponding road segments in the nyc_road_direction_speed table.

 -- Prepare for the order data
 -- Alter the taxiorder table in the database by adding two new columns: pickup_node and dropoff_node,